mharen/mharen.github.io/blog/2012/2012-11-signalr-first-impressions-its-awesome.md

 Have you ever written a little refresh routine to poll the server for something?
 Was it a pain or terribly heavy duty?
 Did it make you feel dirty?
 Yeah.
 SignalR fixes that, and then some.

 How?
-It uses some new tech (<a href="http://en.wikipedia.org/wiki/WebSocket">web sockets</a>) for the newer browsers and some clever tricks for the older stuff (<a href="http://en.wikipedia.org/wiki/Push_technology#Long_polling">long polling</a>).
+It uses some new tech ([web sockets](http://en.wikipedia.org/wiki/WebSocket)) for the newer browsers and some clever tricks for the older stuff ([long polling](http://en.wikipedia.org/wiki/Push_technology#Long_polling)).

-Check out the impressive <a href="http://jabbr.net/">live chat</a> sample, or watch this <a href="http://vimeo.com/31938189">stock ticker</a> demo:
+Check out the impressive [live chat](http://jabbr.net/) sample, or watch this [stock ticker](http://vimeo.com/31938189) demo:

-After seeing <a href="http://www.hanselman.com/blog/AsynchronousScalableWebApplicationsWithRealtimePersistentLongrunningConnectionsWithSignalR.aspx">Hanselman</a> present the above demo at StirTrek, I’ve been meaning to give it a try.
+After seeing [Hanselman](http://www.hanselman.com/blog/AsynchronousScalableWebApplicationsWithRealtimePersistentLongrunningConnectionsWithSignalR.aspx) present the above demo at StirTrek, I’ve been meaning to give it a try.
 So I finally did at last night’s RoviSys hack-a-thon.
 Here’s what I came up with:

-That app’s actually <a href="http://blocky.apphb.com/">live right now</a> and the <a href="https://github.com/mharen/devour/tree/master/devour">source is on GitHub</a>.
+That app’s actually [live right now](http://blocky.apphb.com/) and the [source is on GitHub](https://github.com/mharen/devour/tree/master/devour).
 Check it out!
 (Note: if you’re not on a solid internet connection, or my host is under load, it’s not going to look great…it’s not been optimized all that much—use some imagination!)

 Oh, and it works on mobile.